 Aberystwyth Law School: 82% student satisfaction (NSS 2016)

 100% of undergraduates who graduated from the Aberystwyth Law School in 2015 were in employment or further education six months after graduating (DLHE 2015)

 Department of Modern Languages: 96% student satisfaction (NSS 2016)

 96% of undergraduates from the Department of Modern Languages who graduated in 2015 were in employment or further education six months after graduating (DLHE 2015)

 Two four-year schemes provide the opportunity to combine the study of Law with a European Language - the LLB and the BA, both of which are offered with French, German or Spanish.
 The LLB with German allows for language studies to constitute one-quarter of the credits studied in each of the three years at Aberystwyth; under the BA (Law with a European Language) scheme, language studies account for one-third of the credits taken in Aberystwyth.

-Founded in 1901, the Department of Law and Criminology at Aberystwyth is the oldest Law School in Wales and has an excellent reputation for the quality of its teaching and the expertise of its staff.
-In choosing to study in the Department of Law and Criminology, you will discover a challenging and stimulating course.
+Founded in 1901, the Aberystwyth Law School is the oldest Law School in Wales and has an excellent reputation for the quality of its teaching and the expertise of its staff.
+In choosing to study in the Aberystwyth Law School, you will discover a challenging and stimulating course.
 Our degree is recognised by the Bar Standards Board and the Solicitors Regulation Authority, providing a direct route to the legal profession.

 Our degrees are qualifying Law degrees for entry to the legal profession.
 Degrees with languages are four years in duration.
 As a Law with German student you will spend a year in Würzburg, Berlin or Frankfurt/Oder.